 Once the dolphins took off, it was time to head back.
 Keira took a turn in the drivers seat and it brought back memories of boating with my grandpa when I was a little girl.
 Now my girls will have fun boating memories to look back on too!

 The grand finale of our trip was a visit to Treehoppers Aerial Adventure Park.
-If you’re scared of heights, this probably isn’t the place for you.
+This probably isn’t the place for you if you’re scared of heights.
 However, if you like adventure, you’re going to love it!